youmslinky/home-automation/tasmota/tasmota.md

 can set [latitude and longitude](https://tasmota.github.io/docs/Timers/?query=latitude) in order to have sunset and sunrise times be correct

 its important to set the timezone properly as well

+I'm using chicago timezone on all devices now.
+`Backlog0 Timezone 99; TimeStd 0,1,11,1,2,-360; TimeDst 0,2,3,1,2,-300`

+but It may actually be better to just stick wihtout switching for DST, as animals don't care about that

+`backlog0` allows multiple commands strung together, without restarting at everyone.